matyas-brabec/2025-europar-llm/README.md

 [![LICENSE](https://img.shields.io/badge/license-MIT-blue.svg)](./LICENSE) [![zenodo](https://img.shields.io/badge/zenodo-10.5281/zenodo.15580207-blue)](https://doi.org/10.5281/zenodo.15580207) [![DOI](https://img.shields.io/badge/DOI-TODO-blue)](todo)

+> For the presented results, see the [main](https://github.com/matyas-brabec/2025-europar-llm/tree/main) branch of this repository.
+This branch contains replication of the experiments with a newer language model, `gpt-5-2025-08-07`.
+This branch does not include the original experiments with `o3-mini-2025-01-31` and, most notably, the interactive prompting scenarios and detailed review of the implementations in [results](./results).

 This repository contains the replication package for the paper titled *"Tutoring LLM into a Better CUDA Optimizer"* presented at Euro-Par 2025.

 ```bibtex